gavinlyonsrepo/AHTXX_PICO/README.md

 1. Read humidity
 2. Read temperature
-3. Soft reset with sensor initialisation
+3. Soft reset with sensor initialization
 4. The library returns an errors if a communication error occurs or if the calibration coefficient is off.

 **Connections**